 5th Blue Sky Conference, Sorrento, Italy

-Last summer, at the end of June, the 5th Blue Sky Conference on “Catalytic Olefin Polymerization” took place in Sorrento.
+Last summer, at the end of June, the 5th Blue Sky Conference, opens an external URL in a new window on “Catalytic Olefin Polymerization” took place in Sorrento.
 Our institute was represented by our colleague Lukas Göpperl with a poster on the subject of Improvement of comonomer incorporation due to temperature variation in the heat treatment of Ziegler Natta catalysts.
 This year a whole day of the conference was dedicated to the topic of plastics recycling, a topic, which is not immediately spotlighted by the title of the conference.
 Alongside highly regarded professors from this field of research, representatives of major manufacturers of plastics joined in a panel discussion at the University of Naples and discussed concepts for the future handling of plastic waste.
 In addition to this area, new research in the field of catalyst development for applications in the field of plastics and closely related topics were presented on the remaining days.

 The conference took place in Sorrento, a small town on the coast near Naples, which with its wonderful Mediterranean ambience rounded off the conference very beautiful.